freeCodeCamp/freeCodeCamp/guide/english/nginx/index.md

 $ sudo systemctl start nginx # will start the server
 ```

+## Key file locations for Debian based distributions (Ubuntu included)

+/etc/nginx/nginx.conf

+- This is where you will find the global configuration values, what user the nginx process runs as, how many workers it has etc.

+/etc/nginx/sites-available/*

+- As one nginx instance can run multiple sites with separate configurations this is the directory where you will have the separate configuration files.
+Usually there is a file named 'default', but any file in this directory that can be parsed by nginx is available.

+/etc/nginx/sites-enabled/*

+- This is the directory that holds the site configurations that are actually live (enabled), you should not move files here directly, rather sym-link the files from the sites-available directory.
+Making a linked file in this directory does not make it live, for that you need to restart nginx or have it reload the config.
+Usually done via systemd.

+/var/log/nginx

+- Default location for nginx logs.

 #### More Information

 [An Introduction to NGINX for Developers](https://medium.freecodecamp.org/an-introduction-to-nginx-for-developers-62179b6a458f)